Difference between FAT32 and NTFS

-A file system provides the way of organizing a drive.
+A file system provides a way of organizing a drive.
 Its primary operation is to specify the way the data is stored on the drive and the types of information attached to files such as filenames, permissions, and other attributes.
 Windows supports three different file systems namely FAT32, exFAT, and NTFS.
+If you want to know the difference between each, then read the article Difference Between FAT32, exFAT, and NTFS File System.
 The transition of these file systems was as follows:

 - 8-bit FAT (Original 8-bit FAT)